FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

   fusionAuthPort: 9011
 };
 ```
+{: .legend}
+`File: config.js`

+Saving things this way saves us from a lot of `CMD-F` pain when changing things, especially if we're re-using this example as the base of a new FusionAuth app.

 The FusionAuth info above will not match your application.
 I copied it out of my own FusionAuth admin panel.
 Seriously, this is the only code in the whole article you can't just copy/paste.
-You'll need to copy these values from your running FusionAuth instance.
-The best way to find all these values is to click the **BRIAN EDITED TO HERE**
+The best place to find your values is this `View` button in the Applications page:

+{% include _image.html src="/assets/img/blogs/fusionauth-example-react/admin-view-application.png" class="img-fluid" figure=false %}

-(Also, if you're doing that, just [clone the GitHub repo](https://github.com/FusionAuth/fusionauth-example-react) with everything already in it.
+(Also, if you do want to copy/paste everything, just [clone the GitHub repo](https://github.com/FusionAuth/fusionauth-example-react) with everything already in it.
 You'll still have to change this config file, though.
 No way around that.)

 Alright, we're ready to start coding!
 Keep FusionAuth and React running.
 You'll need to restart Express every time you make a change.